-Entities with projects on the IIPL will be informed of the opportunity to submit an application for the project phases shown on the list using the available funding options.
+The TWDB will invite certain entities on the PPL to submit an application for the project phases shown on the list using the available funding options.
 An entity on the list may not submit an application until it receives an invitation from TWDB.
-TWDB will consider the need to meet the minimum federal additional subsidization requirements when deciding whether it needs to bypass projects on the IIPL.
+TWDB will consider the need to meet the minimum federal additional subsidization requirements when deciding whether it needs to bypass projects on the PPL.